mindplace/stack-for-yourself/roadmap.md

 * Be able to type very well, quickly, and cleanly.
 Try [typing.io](https://typing.io/) to level up.
 * Get very comfortable with the command line.
 Learn the heck out of git.
 * Learn a language that plays nice with the web, like Ruby, Python, Go, C++, Node.js, PHP, or Java.
 (Don't let yourself get lost in the crazy and often ridiculously arrogant comparison-mongering mobs that will scream at you that Ruby is dying or C++ is too hard: every single one of these languages has an excellent history, great community of contributors and users, and makes millions if not billions of dollars for the companies that use them.
 Every one of these are great for web development for their own reasons.)
-* Learn the language you've chosen by solving small problems and graduating to more challenging ones as you go.
-Create games for the console and write small programs to solve small problems you find as you go.
+* Learn the language you've chosen by solving small problems and graduating to more challenging ones.
+Create games for the console and write small programs, like [to-do lists](https://github.com/mindplace/nifty_things/tree/master/To_do_list) or the [Tower of Hanoi](https://en.wikipedia.org/wiki/Tower_of_Hanoi) game.
-* Drown in algorithms and data structures, and know your way around essential concepts like Object Oriented Programming.
+* Drown in algorithms and data structures.
+Know your way around essential concepts like Object Oriented Programming.
 Everything you learn at this stage will only improve your grasp of the backend language you've chosen.
 * Learn how the web works, how requests are made, where code lives, how servers listen for and respond to queries.
 * Learn a web framework for the backend language you chose.
 * Learn how to setup and use databases with your projects.
 Get really comfortable with SQL syntax.